pop up description layer

 Cathy J. Reback, Ph.D.

-Cathy J. Reback is an Associate Research Sociologist with UCLA ISAP, a Senior Research Scientist with Friends Research Institute, Inc. and a Core Scientist with the UCLA Center for HIV Identification, Prevention and Treatment Services (UCLA CHIPTS).
-Dr. Reback’s research focuses on the intersection of sexual identity, gender identity, substance use and HIV risk behaviors.
+Cathy J. Reback is a Research Sociologist with UCLA ISAP, a Senior Research Scientist with Friends Research Institute, Inc. and a Core Scientist with the UCLA Center for HIV Identification, Prevention and Treatment Services (UCLA CHIPTS).
+Dr. Reback’s research focuses on the intersection of health disparities and HIV risk behaviors among sexual minority and gender minority status individuals.

-Dr. Reback has served as Principal Investigator or Co-Principal Investigator of ethnographic, intervention and epidemiological studies funded by NIDA, CSAT, UARP and California State Office of AIDS.
-Dr. Reback has collaborated with Dr. Steve Shoptaw on major research intervention studies that evaluated behavioral therapies and HIV risk reduction for gay and bisexual male methamphetamine users.
+Dr. Reback has served as Principal Investigator or Co-Principal Investigator on technology-based and mHealth interventions, behavioral and biomedical interventions, ethnographic, and epidemiological studies funded by NIDA, NIMH, HRSA, CDC, CSAT, CHRP and California State Office of AIDS.
 Dr. Reback’s community and policy work includes current and past membership on numerous local and national HIV/AIDS and substance abuse task forces and advisory committees.

 Education and Training